What services does Thomas Embling Hospital deliver?

 Trees and vegetation will be removed in accordance with authority conditions, and under the direction of a qualified arborist.

 How will the community be kept updated on the project?

-The local community will be provided with ongoing information on the proposed works, and can stay up-to-date via this project page.
+The local community will be provided with ongoing information on the proposed works.
+You can also stay up-to-date via this project page.

-A community information session will be held later this year, ahead of major construction.
+A community information session will be held in the coming months.

 Any questions or requests for information about the project can be directed to the VHBA at email@example.com.